department-of-veterans-affairs/va.gov-team/products/identity-personalization/my-va/use-cases/benefit-application-drafts-use-cases.md/README.md

 ## Edge cases:

 ### System:
 The data for saved applications is gathered from the same API as the main user call.
 Therefore, there are no errors specific to just this section.
-If the main user call fails, the entire My VA page displays an error.
+If the main user call fails, the entire My VA page displays an error (MVI error).

 ## Flow diagrams:
 - [User flow for benefit application drafts on My VA](https://www.figma.com/file/15yOY4VEzitxm5tRMDiAzz/My-VA?type=design&node-id=0%3A7642&mode=design&t=CREOF8xG3jKa75nz-1)